sahelars/ptt/README.md

     /// @param _tokenId The owner token ID function ownerOf(uint256 _tokenId) external view returns (address);

-    /// @notice Initalized receiver for after Accept is emitted
+    /// @notice Transferee for the token offer
-    /// @dev The transferee is initializer after offer is accepted
+    /// @dev The transferee is initializer after the offer is accepted
     /// @param _tokenId The token ID for the initializer function transferee(uint256 _tokenId) external view returns (address);

     /// @notice The offer amount for a token ID from an initializer
-    /// @param _initializer The initializer of the offer
+    /// @param _transferee The initialized transferee of the offer
-    /// @param _tokenId The token ID for the initializer function initializerTokenOffer(address _initializer, uint256 _tokenId)
+    /// @param _tokenId The token ID for the initializer function initializerTokenOffer(address _transferee, uint256 _tokenId)
         external
         view
         returns (uint256);